Is Life Insurance Taxable in Canada? Words of Wisdom From An Agent!

 The couple has decided to leave the cottage to their older son, since his children have also come to love it.
 The property, which the couple bought years ago for $200,000, is now worth four times that.
 Let’s assume that the couple’s other child, a younger daughter, doesn’t plan to use the property as she starts her life in New York.
 She will be given a comparable inheritance, say $800,000.

 Now the unhappy truth: Second homes, cottages and other vacation properties are taxable assets.
 Unlike a primary residence, the increase in value of a second home is taxed, so the son will receive a major tax hit.

-The thing is you lose control once your beneficiary receives their payout.
-So if you intend for them to pay off estate taxes immediately you’re out of luck if they decide to do otherwise.
-If maintaining some element of control over the funds is terribly important, you can leave the policy to the estate.
-This is a little more complicated as your chosen representative will have to file the final tax return for you.
+Maintaining some element of control over the funds may be terribly important for various reasons.
+If this is the case you can leave the policy to the estate.
+It’s a little more complicated as your chosen representative will have to file the final tax return for you but you retain control.

-After the taxes are settled the remainder of your estate will pass on to the beneficiary named in your will.
+After the taxes are settled, the remainder of your estate passes on to the beneficiary named in your will.

 NOTE* I wouldn’t recommend this course of action unless absolutely necessary.
 Any time policy proceeds flow to an estate, they DO NOT bypass probate and anyone waiting for money on the other end can expect a delay of 6 months to a year or more!

 There Are Two Different Types Of Life Insurance

 Sure we can simplify just about anything – but there’s a lot more to the question “Is life insurance taxable in Canada?” than meets the eye.

 Did you know there are two types of life insurance?